Trusted by families across the U.S. and around the world.

 When an advisor's income depends on placing you in a facility—any facility—their incentives don't align with finding you the best facility.
 They align with finding you the fastest facility.

-Former referral service employees describe quotas, pressure to close quickly, and bonuses tied to placement volume rather than placement quality.
-The typical "free senior advisor" is a sales representative working on commission.
+Former referral service employees describe quotas, pressure to close quickly, and bonuses tied to placement volume rather than quality.
+Some states now require licensing as "Senior Placement Brokers"—a recognition that these are sales roles, not advisory roles.

 dangerous